T-fal is one of the most well-known cookware brands — but is it any good?

 But across the brand, T-fal has some interesting built-in features worth noting.

 - Thermo Spot: This is a circular spot in the center of the pan.
 It has rectangular spaces around the edge.
-When a pan is properly heated, the rectangles around the outer ring turn completely red.
+When a pan is properly heated, the circle and rectangles around the outer ring turn completely red.

 - Techno Release: Stainless steel is notorious for making food stick to the surface.
 This innovation features a raised pattern in the steel, which minimizes sticking.